EmaroLab/gesture_based_interface/imu_wear/README.md

 * Ros Melodic
 * ROSJava
 * Smartwatch Android
-*

 ## Package Content
-Android Wearable application to send imu data from the smartwatch to the imu_data topic
+Android Wearable application to send imu data from the smartwatch to the /imu_data topic